jyyulab/NetBID/docs/docs/network_construction/network_construction.md

     - 'dds' is the DESeqDataSet class object, the data has been processed by `DESeq()`.
     - 'eset' is the ExpressionSet class object, the expression data matrix has been processed by `DESeq(), vst()`.

-    Default is 'eset'.
+    Default is 'tpm'.
 If user do not choose 'eset', the output will not be directly used in the following scripts in the tutorial.
 Check the ***Input expression matrix*** section below.

 ----------
 ### *Input expression matrix*